southside-chillers/southside.chillers.online/southside/content/chapters/panthera-quizno.md

 “Yes,” says Hanamir.
 He prods the left eyehole with the eight-foot pole and stands back.
 With a low rumble, the entire stone carving slides into the adjacent wall, revealing a wide corridor with glowing magenta walls.

 “Ooh,” says Galadriel.
 She hops out of the sacrifice passageway and joins the rest of them.
-Magic even stops berating Hermione for a second and they all peer down into the hallway with very cool lighting.
+Magick even stops berating Hermione for a second and they all peer down into the hallway with very cool lighting.

 “Shall we?” says Hanamir.